oracle/truffleruby/doc/user/interop.md

 with other Truffle languages, so you can disable the creation of multiple threads with the option `-Xsingle_threaded`, or `-Dtruffleruby.single_threaded=true` from another launcher.

+The `timeout` module knows about this option and will warn that the timeout is being ignored, rather than failing.